rf8f76e33/apijam-FS/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 1. Launch **Postman**.
 If you have never used Postman before, you can skip account creation process.

 2. Create a new GET request and set the URL to the endpoint of the newly created API. (e.g. http://ORG-ENV.apigee.net/v1/INITIALS_payment/payment).
-Optionally, you can import the [Postman collection](https://raw.githubusercontent.com/apickelsimer/DevJam-FS/master/Resources/devjam-postman.json) provided in the Resources directory of this repo  but be sure to replace the URL the ORG, ENV, and INTIALS with your own.
 ![](./media/postman-1.png)
+Optionally, you can import the [Postman collection](https://raw.githubusercontent.com/apickelsimer/DevJam-FS/master/Resources/devjam-postman.json) provided in the Resources directory of this repo.
+To import copy the Postman Collection JSON to your clipboard.
+Open Postman and click on the Import button on top left and select Paste Raw and then Import.
+Once imported, be sure to replace the URL the ORG, ENV, and INTIALS with your own.

 3. Observe the lovely response!
 ![](./media/postman-2.png)